 Why MIKE Program?

-We exist because chronic disease conditions including obesity, diabetes, high blood pressure, and risky behaviors [alcohol, tobacco, and other drugs and other risky social behaviors] are increasingly impacting our children, especially low income and minority children, and are expected to contribute to the epidemic of chronic kidney failure.
-Tragically, although fully 70% of chronic kidney failure is preventable, it and the conditions leading to it sap the well-being of the affected individuals, their families, and society.
+We exist because chronic disease conditions including obesity, diabetes, high blood pressure, and risky behaviors [alcohol, tobacco, and other drugs and other risky social behaviors] are increasingly impacting our children, especially low income and minority children.
+These conditions and behaviors are expected to contribute to the epidemic of chronic kidney failure.
+Tragically, although fully 70% of chronic kidney failure is preventable, it and the conditions leading to it reduce the well-being of the affected individuals, their families, and society.

 To reverse this trend MIKE Program reaches young people at a time when their health options have the greatest chance to effect meaningful change.

-Mission: MIKE Program empowers youth to be ambassadors of health in service to their diverse communities through mentorship, partnership, and the promotion of healthy kidneys.
+Mission: MIKE Program empowers youth to be health leaders through education, mentorship and community outreach.